Harry Goodsir

-Henry ″Harry″ Duncan Spens Goodsir (3 November 1819 – c.
+Henry Duncan Spens Goodsir (3 November 1819 – c.
 1848) was a Scottish physician and naturalist who contributed to the pioneering work on cell theory done by his brother John Goodsir.
-He served as surgeon and naturalist on the ill-fated Franklin expedition.
+He served as surgeon and naturalist on the ill-fated 1845 Franklin expedition.
 His body was never found, but forensic studies in 2009 on skeletal remains earlier recovered from King William Island in Canada suggest that they may be those of Harry Goodsir.

 Early life

 Harry Goodsir was born on 3 November 1819 in Anstruther, Fife, the son of Dr. John Goodsir, a medical practitioner.
-His paternal grandfather, also Dr. John Goodsir had been a medical practitioner in the nearby town of Lower Largo.
+His paternal grandfather, also Dr. John Goodsir, had been a medical practitioner in the nearby town of Lower Largo.
 Three of Harry's brothers became medical practitioners.
 John Goodsir, his elder brother, would become Professor of Anatomy at Edinburgh University and a pioneer of the doctrine that cells formed the basis of living organisms.
 His younger brother Robert Anstruther Goodsir qualified as a medical doctor from the University of St Andrews, and Archibald studied in Edinburgh and Leipzig and qualified with membership of the Royal College of Surgeons of England.